 Course Tutors: Course tutors are your teachers.
 All full-time members of staff are course tutors, as are some of our postgraduate students.
-All course tutors report to the course convenors and to your Personal tutor.
+All course tutors report to the course conveners and to your Personal tutor.

-School Language Co-ordinator: is responsible for all matters relating to the language teaching provision and delivery in the School.
-The Language Co-ordinator is the member of staff in the School whose job it is to make sure the language-teaching timetable runs smoothly.
-She liaises closely with all staff in the School and all the language tutors in French, German, Italian and Spanish.
+Department Language Coordinator: is responsible for all matters relating to the language teaching provision and delivery in the School.
+The Language Coordinator is the member of staff in the Department whose job it is to make sure the language-teaching timetable runs smoothly.
+She liaises closely with all staff in the Department and all the language tutors in French, German, Italian and Spanish.

-YA Co-ordinators manage arrangements for the Year Abroad (YA) undertaken by students taking a single honours, major or joint degree in a language, as well as Liberal Arts students with a Language Year Abroad.
-Each language area has a YA co-ordinator with overall responsibility for arrangements for Year 3 of your degree.
+The YA Coordinator manages arrangements for the Year Abroad (YA) undertaken by students taking a single honours, major or joint degree in a language, as well as Liberal Arts students with a Language Year Abroad.
 Planning for the YA starts in the second year of study when a series of scheduled meetings with students is used to present essential information concerning the YA and to discuss your options.
 Please be aware that attendance is compulsory at all of these meetings.
-The YA Officers are also responsible for arrangements for visiting students who come to Royal Holloway (through Socrates exchanges etc).
-They work closely with Personal tutors to ensure the effective planning and administration of Year 3 of your degree-programme.
-The YA Officers will also see individual students by appointment to discuss any aspect of their time abroad about which they have problems or queries.